david-f-may/jnl/README.md

   -n NOTE, --note NOTE  Add a note item to the journal --pg                  Add a page to an item
-  -q QUOT, --quot QUOT  Add a quote to the journal --show_pg             Print a page for an item --show_todo           Print an open todo and its page on the screen --show_all_todos      Print all open todos/pages on the screen --dump                Print all items and pages on the screen --dump_cmd_line       Dump all commands executed to the screen -t TODO, --todo TODO  Add a todo item to the journal --rm                  Move an item to the archive table
+  -q QUOT, --quot QUOT  Add a quote to the journal --show_pg             Print an item and its page (if it has one) --show_todo           Print an open todo and its page on the screen --show_all_todos      Print all open todos/pages on the screen --dump                Print all items and pages on the screen --dump_cmd_line       Dump all commands executed to the screen -t TODO, --todo TODO  Add a todo item to the journal --rm                  Move an item to the archive table
 ```